 North Allegheny will build the schools' and parents' capacity for parent involvement:

-- Made a long-term commitment to parent involvement when purchasing the current Harcourt Reading program for grades K-5.
-All parent involvement components designed to accompany the HC program were purchased.
+- All parent involvement components designed to accompany the HC program were purchased.
 This included thematic newsletters (highlight skills being presented along with ideas for reinforcing these skills at home), a variety of take-home stories (offering both leveled and decodable texts for practice at home) and practice cards for high frequency words.
 Harcourt representatives, scheduled by the District, shared ways for teachers to successfully use these components and HC's website with parents.
 Title I teachers also have RBI materials to utilize in their classrooms.

 - Provide parent training modules in Title I conferences and/or literacy nights.